-How to define reusable content display components using AnQiCMS's `macro` tag to improve template efficiency?
+How to use the `macro` tag in AnQiCMS to define reusable content display components and improve template efficiency?

-In the template development of AnQiCMS, we often encounter situations where we need to repeatedly write the same or similar code blocks, such as article cards on the website, product display blocks, or buttons with specific styles.This repetitive code not only reduces the development efficiency, but also makes subsequent maintenance and modification cumbersome.macroThe label that allows us to define reusable content display components, managing template code like writing small functions, thereby greatly enhancing template efficiency and maintainability.
+In AnQiCMS template development, we often encounter situations where we need to repeatedly write the same or similar code blocks, such as article cards on the website, product display blocks, or buttons with specific styles.This repeated code not only reduces development efficiency, but also makes subsequent maintenance and modification cumbersome. 幸运的是,AnQiCMS providedmacroTags, it allows us to define reusable content display components, managing template code as if writing small functions, thereby greatly enhancing template efficiency and maintainability.

-macroThe label can be understood as a "micro function" or "component" in the template.It allows you to define a template code snippet with parameters.macroIt will generate the corresponding HTML content based on these parameters.This is like defining a function in programming to perform a specific task, and calling the function directly each time the task is needed without rewriting all the logic.
+macroTags can be understood as 'micro-functions' or 'components' in templates.It allows you to define a template code snippet with parameters.When you need to use this code multiple times, you just need to pass different parameters, like calling a function,macroIt will generate the corresponding HTML content based on these parameters.This is like defining a function in programming to perform a specific task, and calling the function directly each time the task is needed without rewriting all the logic.

 {% macro 宏名称(参数1, 参数2, ...) %}